quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 Check the board from physical damage.
 You can use a multimeter to check whether USB output pins are connected, and no capacitors are shorted.
 If there are no indicators of physical damage the issue is probably software-related.
 To be sure, we need to check whether the chip which controls the board boots properly.

 To further diagnose and fix the board, you will need:
-- a temperature controlled soldering iron, and enough skill to solder wires to test points on the board
+* a temperature controlled soldering iron, and enough skill to solder wires to test points on the board
-- a USB-to-TTL converter (also known by brand name - FTDI), which supports 3.3V logic (note that if device claims it's "universal" but there's no jumper to switch to 3.3V, then it is crap and will not work)
+* a USB-to-TTL converter (also known by brand name - FTDI), which supports 3.3V logic (note that if device claims it's "universal" but there's no jumper to switch to 3.3V, then it is crap and will not work)
-- ability to use that converter from your PC (if you know what command line tools are or what a text terminal is, you should be ok)
+* ability to use that converter from your PC (if you know what command line tools are or what a text terminal is, you should be ok)
-- Good amperage USB output (ie. from a USB hub), or just additional 5V power supply; The USB standard of 500mA is the minimum power the board needs, and any drop below that will cause the chip to fail flashing.
+* Good amperage USB output (ie. from a USB hub), or just additional 5V power supply; The USB standard of 500mA is the minimum power the board needs, and any drop below that will cause the chip to fail flashing.
 So it is better to use USB with high current rating (ie. 1A charging outputs).

 The board consists of Texas Instruments DM36x Media Controller chip, and additional chips needed for it to work: RAM chip, NAND chip and voltage regulators.
 To get more info about this board, look at [URL='https://github.com/o-gs/dji-firmware-tools/wiki/GL300-Interface-board']GL300 Interface board description by OGs[/URL].
 The DM36x is a processor which runs Linux as operating system.
 We need to hook to it and check whether Linux boots properly.

-[SIZE=6]Soldering to debug serial interface[/SIZE]
+## Soldering to debug serial interface

 We have our board out, and USB-to-TTL converter ready.
 Let's solder cables to the test pads.
 What is a test pad?
 Those are the small copper dots on the Printed Circuit Board - they are used during manufacturing to test whether the board works as intended.
 The pads are named with white paint on most boards; if your board doesn't have the white names, find the test pads location on photos in "GL300 Interface board description" linked above.
 It is best to solder detachable wires to the board; most USB-to-TTLs have pin outputs on which you slide a cable, so this comes with the package.

 To the soldering:
-- At back of the Interface Board, you will see test pads marked "[ICODE]GND[/ICODE]" and "[ICODE]VCC_5V[/ICODE]", close to each other.
+* At back of the Interface Board, you will see test pads marked "`GND`" and "`VCC_5V`", close to each other.
 Solder wires to these (you should be able to solder to any GND pad instead; but the one closest to VCC is the safest choice).
 Make sure you will [U]be able to easily connect/disconnect the 5V power supply[/U].
 You will want to be able to reset your power while other pads are all connected.
-- Also at back of the Interface Board, you will see test pads marked "[ICODE]UART0_RX[/ICODE]" and "[ICODE]UART0_TX[/ICODE]" (or "[ICODE]368_RX[/ICODE]" and "[ICODE]368_TX[/ICODE]", on some boards).
+* Also at back of the Interface Board, you will see test pads marked "`UART0_RX`" and "`UART0_TX`" (or "`368_RX`" and "`368_TX`", on some boards).
 Solder wires to these as well.

 Now, connect everything:
-- [ICODE]GND[/ICODE] cable to GND pin of your USB-to-TTL; if you're using external power supply, connect GND to there as well (something may burn if both grounds are not floating; but today we mostly have floating grounds in devices, so it should be ok)
+* `GND` cable to GND pin of your USB-to-TTL; if you're using external power supply, connect GND to there as well (something may burn if both grounds are not floating; but today we mostly have floating grounds in devices, so it should be ok)
-- [ICODE]VCC_5V[/ICODE] cable [U]do not connect yet[/U] - you will be connecting it to 5V power supply, either from USB or external supply)
+* `VCC_5V` cable [U]do not connect yet[/U] - you will be connecting it to 5V power supply, either from USB or external supply)
-- [ICODE]UART0_RX[/ICODE] cable to the TX pin of your USB-to-TTL, and [ICODE]UART0_TX[/ICODE] cable to the RX pin.
+* `UART0_RX` cable to the TX pin of your USB-to-TTL, and `UART0_TX` cable to the RX pin.
 Yes, usually we connect RX-TX and TX-RX (R is for Receive and T is for Transmit; if something is transmitting, we want the other side to receive)
-- plug your USB-to-TTL converter into a port from your PC; make sure to switch it to 3.3V logic, if it has a jumper for that
+* plug your USB-to-TTL converter into a port from your PC; make sure to switch it to 3.3V logic, if it has a jumper for that

 [ATTACH type="full" alt="flashing_dm36x_usb2ttl_soldering.jpg"]111458[/ATTACH]

 You may wonder why we use 3.3V logic, even though we're supplying the board with 5V power.
 This is because the board is really supplying 3.3V to all the chips - it converts the 5V at input to 3.3V before sending it anywhere further.

 After you've connected the USB-to-TTL to your PC, it should've installed the new device.
-In case of Windows you should've heard a sound queue and the device appearing in [I]"Device Manager"[/I] under [I]"Ports"[/I], in case of Linux - a device appearing as "[ICODE]/dev/ttyUSB*[/ICODE]" and messages about its installation being visible in "[ICODE]dmesg[/ICODE]" output.
+In case of Windows you should've heard a sound queue and the device appearing in [I]"Device Manager"[/I] under [I]"Ports"[/I], in case of Linux - a device appearing as "`/dev/ttyUSB*`" and messages about its installation being visible in "`dmesg`" output.
 [ATTACH type="full" alt="flashing_dm36x_windows_usb2ttl_ports2.png"]111456[/ATTACH]

-[SIZE=6]Connecting to the debug serial interface[/SIZE]
+## Connecting to the debug serial interface

 Connect to the USB-to-TTL device using a terminal application.
 For windows, use [URL='http://www.extraputty.com/']ExtraPuTTY[/URL]; for Linux - either [URL='https://linux.die.net/man/1/minicom']minicom[/URL] or [URL='https://linux.die.net/man/8/picocom']picocom[/URL].

 [ATTACH type="full" alt="flashing_dm36x_windows_usb2ttl_putty2.png"]111457[/ATTACH]

-Set transmission configuration to 115200 8N1 (baud rate: 115200, data bits: 8, parity: None, stop bits: 1) and connect to the proper serial device (the one which appeared in [I]"Device Manager"[/I] or "[ICODE]dmesg[/ICODE]").
+Set transmission configuration to 115200 8N1 (baud rate: 115200, data bits: 8, parity: None, stop bits: 1) and connect to the proper serial device (the one which appeared in [I]"Device Manager"[/I] or "`dmesg`").
 You should see an empty window, with cursor only.

 [ATTACH type="full" alt="flashing_dm36x_usb2ttl_putty_empty2.png"]111459[/ATTACH]

 Everything is ready for a first boot.

-[SIZE=6]Booting the board with debug interface connected[/SIZE]
+## Booting the board with debug interface connected

 Connect the 5V power pin to start booting the board.
 What you see on the terminal screen determines the further steps.